-Most single member LLCs are considered disregarded entities for the purposes of taxation.
+Most single-member LLCs are considered disregarded entities for taxation.
 The term, “disregarded entity,” means that the IRS does not make a distinction between the owner and his or her business for tax purposes.

 LLC’s are not recognized by the IRS as a taxable entity.